Desiderius of S. Prassede: Papal election of 1118

 Pope Gelasius died at Cluny in Burgundy on 29 January 1119.
 Following his death, the ten cardinals who were present, after consultation with other prelates, Roman officials, and other Romans who were present, proceeded to an election, with the agreement that the name of the successful candidate would be sent to Rome for confirmation.
 Archbishop Guy of Vienne was elected on 2 February 1119.
 Within days, Cardinal Pietro Senex presided over the ratification by the Roman clergy of the election of Pope Calixtus II, which was sent to France in time for him to be enthroned in the cathedral of Vienne on 9 February 1119.
 Various cardinals in Rome sent supplementary letters, approving of the actions at Cluny.
 Cardinal Desiderius shared a letter with several of the cardinal-priests.

 The new pope reached Rome on 3 June 1120.
 Cardinal Desiderius subscribed documents for him at the Lateran on 3 January 1121, 7 January, 14 January, 4 March and 17 April.
 On 17 April 1121, Pope Calixtus departed for the siege of Sutri, which was already being conducted by Cardinal Giovanni da Crema against the Henrician antipope Gregory VIII (Maurice Burdinus).
 Desiderius played no part in the expedition, nor did he form part of the papal retinue for Calixtus' southern tour from July 1121 to March 1122.
-On 17 November 1121, Cardinal Desiderius was in Rome, where he approved the perpetual rent (emphyteusis) of a vinyard owned by the church of S. Prassede.
-On 27 November 1121, he approved the perpetual lease of vinyard land belonging to the Church of S. Prassede.
+On 17 November 1121, Cardinal Desiderius was in Rome, where he approved the perpetual rent (emphyteusis) of a vineyard owned by the church of S. Prassede.
+On 27 November 1121, he approved the perpetual lease of vineyard land belonging to the Church of S. Prassede.